What is the Anglican Faith?

 The parishes, dioceses and provinces of the Anglican Communion are interdependent, supporting each other by sharing financial and other resources.
 While each national or regional church within the Communion is autonomous, the Archbishop of Canterbury is the spiritual head and the chief sign of its unity.

 You and your family are warmly invited to join us for shared worship and Christian community life.

 When you attend a service at Christ Church you will see that prayer and communal experience are a central part of our worship.
-As an Anglican parish we make Eucharist (also know as communion) a key part of most Sunday services, as is the sharing together of our time and faith as part of the larger Christian community.
+As an Anglican parish we make Eucharist (also known as Communion) a key part of most Sunday services, as is the sharing together of our time and faith as part of the larger Christian community.

 We encourage you to spend time with us.
-Visit one of our Sunday morning services, or attend one of our holiday services throughout the year, you won’t be disapointed.
+Visit one of our Sunday morning services, or attend one of our holiday services throughout the year; you won’t be disappointed.
 Christ Church is a warm and welcoming Anglican community bringing together a diverse family of Christians who share their love of Jesus Christ and worship together each week.

 All are welcome to find a spiritual home in the Anglican Church.